 - Remove the mulch back from the spring.
 Too much moisture retention increases fungal problems.

 - Be sure the bed has good soil for healthy growth.

 - Make sure the soil drainage is good.
 Too much water retention is bad for garlic.
-We have clay soil and it’s much harder to grow garlic since we moved.
+We have clay soil in our garden and it’s much harder to grow garlic since we moved.